HESOFTS/sexten_2017/model_creator/README.md

 # README : scriptModel_variable.py

-The script generates a .xml file to caraterise one or more source models in the ctools standard starting from plain text file.
+The script generates a .xml file to caraterise one or more source or background models in the ctools standard starting from plain text file.